-Throughout their years here at Daemen College, students are developing a "record of achievement" that will be evaluated by employers and graduate schools as they move beyond college:
+Throughout their years here at Daemen University, students are developing a "record of achievement" that will be evaluated by employers and graduate schools as they move beyond college:

 Academic achievement: The grade point average (GPA) is one factor considered by competitive employers and graduate schools.
 It is one of the few tangible indications of a student's ability to learn and perform effectively, at least in the academic environment.
 Therefore, students need to do as well as possible in the classroom, especially in courses related to their major.

-Related work experience: In today's competitive employment market, many employers seek students who have related internship, summer, or part-time job or volunteer experiences.
+Related work experience: In today's competitive employment market, many employers seek students who have related internships, summer, or part-time jobs, or volunteer experiences.
 In fact, employers often look to their own such programs as primary sources for their new hires.
 These experiences are particularly critical for liberal arts students whose majors may not appear to be directly related to their area of career interest.

-Know that the Daemen College Career Advisors sole purpose is to support your student towards their success.
+Know that the Daemen University Career Advisors' sole purpose is to support your student towards their success.
 Please

 - Encourage your son or daughter to visit the Career Services website to get information on internships, jobs, career assessments, resume and cover letter help, and networking events.